All about earthworms

 A chop won’t make two

 You may have heard that chopping an earthworm in two will produce two worms.
 That isn’t necessarily so.
-The front half might live and grow into a full-size body but only if it has the clitellum and 10 body sections behind it.
+The front half might live and grow into a full-size body, but only if it has the clitellum and ten body sections behind it.
 When that happens, new growth will be a little smaller in diameter.
 The back part always dies.

 Behavior

 To survive, earthworms need food, oxygen, moisture, a specific temperature range, and no sun.
-They’re ectothermic (cold-blooded), which means they don’t generate body temperature—they’ll always be the same as their surrounding environment.
-Most prefer 50 to 70 degrees F (10 and 21 C), but some species can tolerate a higher or lower range.
-They live closer to the surface in warm weather, to soak in some heat, and deeper in winter to avoid the cold.
-They’ll die if they freeze, so the colder it gets, the deeper they go.
+They’re ectothermic (cold-blooded), which means they don’t generate body temperature—it will always be the same as their surrounding environment.
+Most prefer 50 to 70 degrees F (10 to 21 C), but some species can tolerate a higher or lower range.
+They live closer to the surface in warm weather to soak in some heat and deeper in winter to avoid freezing.

 They’re most active between dusk and dawn.
-It isn’t known if they sleep during daytime hours, but studies have shown they use less oxygen, which suggests a lower level of nervous activity.
+It isn’t known if they sleep during daytime hours, but research4 has shown they use less oxygen, which suggests a lower level of nervous activity.

 Tunneling

-Earthworms move through the earth in tunnels they create.
+Earthworms move through tunnels they create.
 Some go horizontally, some vertically.
 Either way, tunneling aerates the soil, which allows oxygen and water to penetrate to plant roots and soil microorganisms.
-They eat soil and decomposing plant materials as they burrow.
-Good soil may hold up to a million earthworms per acre, eating as much as 10 tons of leaves and other plant matter per year.
+They eat soil and decompose plant materials as they burrow.
+Good soil may hold up to a million earthworms per acre, eating as much as ten tons of leaves and other plant matter per year.

 Middens

 Middens are piles of worm poo and plant residue.
 It isn’t precisely clear to experts why worms build middens, but it’s probably to hide their tunnel entrance while providing a handy pile of plant scraps to feed on from underneath, safe from sun and birds.
-They dissolve over time, and as they do, they fertilize the soil at the top and drain into the tunnels, which nourishes them, as well.
+They dissolve over time, and as they do, they fertilize the soil at the top and drain into the tunnels, which also nourishes them.
+As a result, the grass around a midden is sometimes greener and taller, and you may have noticed that in your yard.
 In un-tilled soil, tunnels are permanent and used for several years.
-The grass around a midden is sometimes greener and taller.

 What’s with those stranded earthworms?